cgrinker/bored/docs/storage.md

 - **Slot directory:** `SlotPointer` entries contain an offset/length pair.
 Offsets always reference the start of a tuple payload counted from the beginning of the page, enabling relocations without rewriting referencing indices.
 - **Max tuples:** With the default sizing, a page can host up to 2,038 slots before either free space or the slot array is exhausted.
 - **Validation helpers:** Inline helpers (`is_valid`, `compute_free_bytes`, etc.) provide lightweight sanity checks without forcing an allocator implementation.
 - **Mutable helpers:** `page_operations.hpp` offers routines to initialise a page buffer, append tuples, reclaim slots, and read payloads while tracking the header metadata.
-These helpers now detect overflow tuples, shape stub payloads, and will become latch-aware so concurrent readers and mutators can coordinate via lightweight locks.
+These helpers detect overflow tuples, shape stub payloads, and cooperate with the new latch callbacks so concurrent readers and mutators coordinate via lightweight locks.
 - **Free space map:** `FreeSpaceMap` maintains bucketed page candidates keyed by contiguous free bytes and prefers unfragmented buffers during allocation.
 Snapshots persist via `FreeSpaceMapPersistence` and prime replay contexts before WAL redo.
 - **Page compaction:** `compact_page` rewrites surviving tuples to eliminate gaps, resets contiguous free space, drops `fragment_count`, and pushes the refreshed measurements back into the free-space map.